darshakmehta/typescript-interview-questions/design_patterns_principles/dependency_injection.md

 Dependency Injection (DI) is a design principle where an object's dependencies are provided from the outside rather than being created inside the object itself.
 Factories simplify this process by acting as central creators or providers for the dependencies an object needs.

-How Factories Help with Dependency Injection
-Problem Without DI: Imagine a class that creates its own dependencies internally.
-This makes it harder to replace those dependencies for testing or reuse the class with different configurations.

-Solution with Factories: Factories can be used to provide these dependencies at runtime, allowing the class to stay flexible and decoupled from specific implementations.

 ## Simple Example

 Let’s say you have a `Car` class that depends on an `Engine` class.